cellux/blog/contents/articles/my-first-day-with-the-raspberry-pi/index.md

 1. The GPU executes the first stage bootloader which is stored in ROM
 2. The first stage bootloader looks for a FAT32 partition on the SD card (this must be the first partition of the possible four) and loads the second stage boot loader from the file `bootcode.bin` into the L2 cache
-3. `bootcode.bin` initializes the 512 MB SDRAM in the SoC, and loads the third stage loader from `start.elf` into main memory
+3. `bootcode.bin` initializes the 512 MB SDRAM in the SoC, and loads the third stage loader from `start.elf` into main memory (`start.elf` contains the GPU firmware as well)
 4. `start.elf` reads the file `config.txt` and configures the system accordingly
 5. `start.elf` reads a kernel command line from `cmdline.txt` and a kernel image from `kernel.img`
 6. the GPU passes control to the ARM CPU which starts executing the kernel